1000 E. University Ave.

 Within the framework below, each student should construct, with the help and approval of the adviser, a balanced and coherent program.

-Requirements and Credit Hours
+Requirements and Credit Hours (for students in catalog years preceding 2016)

 36 Total Credit Hours